cosmos/cosmos-sdk/collections/docs/README.md

 ### Prefix

 The second argument passed to our ``KeySet`` is a `collections.Prefix`, a prefix represents a partition of the module's KVStore where all the state of a specific collection will be saved.
-Since a module can have multiple collections, example:

-- Module params will become a `collections.Item`,
+Since a module can have multiple collections, the following is expected:
-- The `AllowList` is a `collections.KeySet`.
+- module params will become a `collections.Item`
-- etc.
+- the `AllowList` is a `collections.KeySet`

 We don't want a collection to write over the state of the other so we pass it a prefix, which defines this storage partition owned by the collection.